e2eSolutionArchitect/scripts/kubernetes/k8s-handy-commands.md

 ## Create a pod

 ```
-kubectl run <desired-pod-name> --image <Container-Image> --generator=run-pod/v1
-kubectl run e2esa-pod01 --image nginx:latest --generator=run-pod/v1

-# generator is added to deploy pod as a pod instead of deployment

-#If kubernetes version is latest then only run below
+#If kubernetes version is latest then only run below  (without generator tag)
 kubectl run e2esa-pod01 --image nginx:latest
 ```